We keep the Short Breaks Privacy Notice under review. It was last reviewed and updated in May 2023.

 - Your rights relating to personal data

 Collecting personal data

-We collect and use your personal data from our online form http://www.yor-ok.org.uk/ShortBreaksApplication to provide universal and triggered short breaks.
+We collect and use your personal data from our online forms http://www.yor-ok.org.uk/ShortBreaksApplication and https://www.york.gov.uk/form/ShortBreaks to provide universal and triggered short breaks as well as transport to the short break.
 For example:

 - date of birth

 - what service you are wanting

 - what transport needs you have to attend the short break